kirked/akka-boot/README.md

 akka-boot is a small, focused library to startup an actor system and top-level actors using only configuration.

 There are no dependencies other than Akka.
+Scala object factory and Java static factory method implementations are supported.

 ### Configuration